-We describe below a Lucas (1978) asset pricing model with agents who hold subjective prior beliefs about stock price behavior.
-We show that the presence of subjective uncertainty implies that utility-maximizing agents update their beliefs about stock price behavior using observed stock price realizations.7 Using a generic updating mechanism, section III.B shows that such learning gives rise to oscillations of asset prices around their fundamental value and qualitatively contributes to reconciling the Lucas asset pricing model with the empirical evidence.
-Section III.C then introduces a specific system of prior beliefs that gives rise to constant gain learning and that we employ in our empirical work in section IV.
-Section III.C derives conditions under which this system of beliefs gives rise to small deviations from RE.
+In Section III.A, we describe a Lucas (1978) asset pricing model with agents who hold subjective prior beliefs about stock price behavior.
+We show that the presence of subjective uncertainty implies that utility-maximizing agents update their beliefs about stock price behavior using observed stock price realizations.7 Using a generic updating mechanism in Section III.B, we show that such learning gives rise to oscillations of asset prices around their fundamental value and qualitatively helps reconcile the Lucas asset pricing model with the empirical evidence.
+In Section III.C, we introduce a specific system of prior beliefs that gives rise to constant gain learning-we employ this system of beliefs in our empirical work in Section IV- and we derive conditions under which this system of beliefs gives rise to small deviations from RE.